Why Particles Plus?

-Particles Plus’ common hardware and firmware architecture for a large family of products allows for a lower cost of ownership, and significantly simplifies service and support.
-As many of the Particles Plus products utilize the same subsystems it drives down the cost, which allows Particles Plus to offer enhanced capabilities across the entire product line at a competitive price.
+The Particles Plus® common hardware and firmware architecture for a large family of products provides a lower cost of ownership, and significantly simplifies service and support.
+As many of the Particles Plus® products utilize the same subsystems it drives down the cost, which allows Particles Plus to offer enhanced capabilities across the entire product line at a competitive price.

 Common hardware and firmware also provides an upgrade path allowing an instrument to be reconfigured into a different instrument thereby allowing users to add features or capabilities to an existing instrument in order to extend its life or feature set, rather than having to buy an entirely new instrument.